Kevoyuan/arTIco/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ondrej.vaculin@thi.de
+If you have any feedback, please reach out to us via [Ondrej Vaculin](ondrej.vaculin@thi.de)